 Why you need tools designed for the job

 Only some tools are right for Agile Data Governance, in the same way the growth of Agile and Open-source software development demanded new tools.
 Agile software development meant throwing out heavyweight requirements docs and architecture diagrams that would take weeks to write.
 Sometimes they would consume entire office walls.
-It required tools that would help teams iterate and collaborate in real-time, like new issue tracking and documentation systems, distributed source control, and continuous test and integration tools.
+It required tools such as a data catalog to help teams iterate and collaborate in real-time, like new issue tracking and documentation systems, distributed source control, and continuous test and integration tools.
 In data and analytics, this means data catalogs designed for inclusivity, crowdsourcing, exploration, access, iterative workflow, and peer review.

 How do you build a data-driven culture with Agile Data Governance?
 One bite at a time.